Last Modified Date: February 14, 2014

 calculated from data collected directly from airlines.
 These data include frequent flyer tickets and those

 sold by consolidators.
-Taxes and fees are included in the Import Air Passenger Fares Index and excluded
+Taxes and fees are included in the Import Air Passenger Fares Index and

-priced is the movement of freight from airport to airport only, and does not include any ground
+being priced is the movement of freight from airport to airport only, and does not include any ground

 transportation or port service.
 The Air Freight Indexes are presented using two definitions: Balance of